Styles of Chinese martial arts: Internal styles

 Internal styles (内家 (Nèi jiā, internal family)) focus on the practice of such elements as awareness of the spirit, mind, qi (breath, or energy flow) and the use of relaxed leverage rather than muscular tension, which soft stylists call "brute force".

-While the principles that distinguish internal styles from the external were described at least as early as the 18th century by Chang Nai-chou, the modern terms distinguishing external and internal styles were first recorded by Sun Lutang; who wrote that Taijiquan, Baguazhang, and Xingyiquan were internal arts.
-Later on, others began to include their style under this definition; for example, Liuhebafa, Zi Ran Men, and Yiquan.
+While the principles that distinguish internal styles from the external were described at least as early as the 18th century by Chang Nai-chou, the modern terms distinguishing external and internal styles were first recorded by Sun Lutang; who wrote that tai chi, Baguazhang, and Xingyiquan were internal arts.
+Later on, others began to include their style under this definition; for example, Liuhebafa, Ziranmen, and Yiquan.

 Components of internal training includes stance training (zhan zhuang), stretching and strengthening of muscles, as well as on empty hand and weapon forms which can contain quite demanding coordination from posture to posture.
 Many internal styles have basic two-person training, such as pushing hands.
 A prominent characteristic of internal styles is that the forms are generally performed at a slow pace.
 This is thought to improve coordination and balance by increasing the work load, and to require the student to pay minute attention to their whole body and its weight as they perform a technique.
-In some styles, for example in Chen style of taijiquan, there are forms that include sudden outbursts of explosive movements.
+In some styles, for example in the Chen style of tai chi, there are forms that include sudden outbursts of explosive movements.
 At an advanced level, and in actual fighting, internal styles are performed quickly, but the goal is to learn to involve the entire body in every motion, to stay relaxed, with deep, controlled breathing, and to coordinate the motions of the body and the breathing accurately according to the dictates of the forms while maintaining perfect balance.
 Internal styles have been associated in legend and in much popular fiction with the Taoist monasteries of Wudangshan in central China.